chef/chef-web-docs/themes/docs-new/layouts/shortcodes/server_firewalls_and_ports_tiered.md

-For back-end servers in a tiered Chef Infra Server installation, ensure that ports marked as external (marked as `yes` in the **External** column) are open and accessible via any firewalls that are in use:
+For back-end servers in a tiered Chef Infra Server installation, ensure that ports marked as external (marked as `yes` in the **External** column) are open and accessible using any firewalls that are in use:

 <table>
 <colgroup>